-- SiFive are a USA Semiconductor company establishing R&D operations in Cambridge with 100 high value R&D jobs, average salaries 150k. - Inward Investment actively promotes cross stream working across Growth Works and the Tumeric Co Case study is a prime example; especially, as the team attracted this company into Fenland and introduced them to Turkish Unicorn, Getir, to become part of their supply chain.
-A great success for CPCA.
+- USA Semiconductor company establishing R&D operations in Cambridge - 100 high value R&D jobs, average salaries 150k - Please see case below for further information - Inward Investment actively promotes cross stream working across Growth Works and the Tumeric Co Case study is a prime example; especially, as the team attracted this company into Fenland and introduced them to Turkish Unicorn, Getir, to become part of their supply chain.
+A great success for the Combined Authority.